 I continued to work as a salaried GP and have enjoyed working at a number of excellent practices including Highgate Medical Centre covering for former RCGP Chair Professor Mayur Lakhani.
 His election as West Leicestershire CCG Chair in early 2013 unfortunately clashed with my Health Scrutiny role.
 The decision to leave was a difficult one, but the County Monitoring Officer made it clear I had a choice.
 Calling one's own employer to account is a clear conflict of interests!

-I am a tutor on Leicester Medical School's 'Living with Long Term Conditions' course which introduces first year medical schools to a patient with lived experience of the subject's they are studying in theory.
+I was also a tutor on Leicester Medical School's 'Living with Long Term Conditions' course which introduces first year medical schools to a patient with lived experience of the subject's they are studying in theory.

 I was elected as a Fellow of the Royal College of General Practitioners on the 16th May 2014 for my role in developing primary care mental health services in Leicestershire.